Upright rows are good for building impressive shoulders and a powerful upper back. But let’s be honest: this exercise is also controversial.

 Can upright rows be modified for those with limited shoulder mobility?

+Yes, people with limited shoulder mobility can do upright rows using resistance bands or cable machines.
 These options give you more freedom of movement and allow you to move more freely.

-Are wide grip upright rows safe
+Are wide-grip upright rows safe?

-Which grip is best for upright row?
+Which grip is best for an upright row?

 It provides a stable and controlled movement pattern while minimizing the risk of excessive strain on the shoulders.